 Now, if you love rides but would rather have a ride with a Halloween twist, then you’ll be happy to know that there are a few rides that have a special holiday overlay.

 This fun, indoor coaster will have a new, Halloween-inspired soundtrack – and go completely dark!

 Mad Tea Party

-This attraction is enhanced with special lighting and music effects.
+This attraction is enhanced with special lighting and music effects, starting at nightfall.